refinedev/refine/documentation/docs/guides-and-concepts/hooks/navigation/useNavigation.md

 ### Show

-Next up we have the `show`.
-Do you want to show more than the information shown on the page with our posts, this is where "show" comes into play.
-Let's look at our example to drill down on any post and remember we'll still need an `id` property!
+If you want to show the detail of your posts you can use show and you need `id` for show.

 ```tsx
 import { Button } from "antd";